Farm Product Prices Survey (FPPS)

 Provinces and commodities currently surveyed include:

-Ontario - The Ontario Hay and Straw Prices Survey (sample of 125) collects bi-annual data of tame hay and straw prices.
+Ontario - The Ontario Hay and Straw Prices Survey (sample of 125 per quarter) collects quarterly data of tame hay and straw prices.

 Responding to this survey is mandatory.